tanmatt/QuoteOfTheDay/README.md

 - Mon Mar 18 07:13:22 2024 | When you are enthusiastic about what you do, you feel this positive energy.
 It's very simple. - Paulo Coelho
 - Tue Mar 19 07:00:04 2024 | True terror is to wake up one morning and discover that your high school class is running the country. - Kurt Vonnegut
 - Wed Mar 20 07:00:08 2024 | Two possibilities exist: Either we are alone in the Universe or we are not.
 Both are equally terrifying. - Arthur C. Clarke
+- Thu Mar 21 07:00:08 2024 | Never in the field of human conflict was so much owed by so many to so few. - Winston Churchill